-Table 1 on page 7 provides a sizing reference for commonly used gas pipe materials.
+Table 1 on the following page is provided as a sizing reference for commonly used gas pipe materials.
 Consult the "National Fuel Gas Code" for the recommended gas pipe size of other materials.

 Refer to Figure 3

 NOTE: When installing gas piping, apply approved pipe joint compound.